• beehiiv Blog

 The first element to include in your content calendar is the type of message you want to send out.
 Are you sharing a promotional email, for example, or your weekly newsletter?
 How often do you want to send each of these?

-For example, it’ll help you get a figure on how many promotional emails you sent in a month or quarter, and hence will help you understand what can be improved with your emailing strategy.
+For example, having a schedule will help you get a figure on how many promotional emails you sent in a month or quarter and hence will help you understand what can be improved with your emailing strategy.

 Audience Segmentation